Updated on: Aug 8th, 2023

 What is credit on capital goods?

 When you purchase anything, you are required to pay GST on it.
 Later, you can claim input tax credit on the GST paid on your purchases.
-SImilarly, when you are purchasing any machinery for your factory, you will pay the applicable GST rate.
+Similarly, when you are purchasing any machinery for your factory, you will pay the applicable GST rate.
 This GST paid can be claimed as credit in the same way as inputs.
 However, if you claim depreciation on the GST paid while purchasing the capital asset, you cannot claim input tax credit.

 Businesses often use the same assets and inputs for both business & personal use.
 For example, Ms. Anita is a freelance designer and blogger.
 She has a personal laptop which she also uses for her freelance work.
 She can claim the input credit of GST paid on purchase of laptop only to the extent it pertains to her freelance business.
 Ms. Anita has also purchased a special designing software.
 Since this pertains only to her business, she can claim full ITC on this.

 ITC is only available for business purposes.
 Many traders use the same inputs for both business & personal reasons.
 A taxpayer cannot claim any tax benefit of personal expenses.
 Again, goods exempted under GST already enjoy 0% GST.

 ITC cannot be claimed for inputs used in such exempted goods as it will lead to negative taxation.
 So, ITC on inputs for exempted goods will also be removed.

 The following calculations will help you to calculate the common credit that is attributable to personal supplies & exempted supplies leaving behind only the portion that pertains to taxable sales.
 Only that amount can be claimed as ITC.
 The credit that is attributable to personal supplies & exempted supplies must be reversed while filing GSTR-3B.

 Let us take each case one by one.